auroraGPT-ANL/MCQ-and-SFT-code/README.md

 - Specify default directories
 - Define models for each workflow stage
 - Set parallelization options
+- Tweak prompts (carefully)

+To run any of these scripts or workflows, you must specify a model using the form *location:model_name*.
+The *location* portion indicates how to access the model (endpoints, etc.), which is handled in *common/model_access.py*.
+This workflow has been tested with locations *local*, *alcf*, and *argo*.

+Where credentials are required, place them in a secrets.yml file (which is .gitignored to avoid accidental sharing to the world via github).

+## General Notes
+All scripts generally use the following options and defaults:

 Options include:
 - Model selection